FelixSchladt/OxideWM/man/src/oxide-config.1.md

 # DESCRIPTION

-Define the behaviour of oxidewm.
+Define the behaviour of Oxidewm.
 You can change style, layout, keybindings and more.
 The config file is written using YAML syntax.
 If the home config file is not existing, default values will be used but commands like `exec` and `exec_always` will not be working.